 Bongouanou Area Project

-Bongouanou Research Permit
+Kotobi Research Permit

-Surface mining in the Bongouanou region
+Surface Mining in the Bongouanou region

 Click on the pictures to enlarge

-Quartz veins near Bocanda
+Quartz veins near Bocanda:

 Click on the picture to enlarge